Wednesday March 13, 2019 at 10:35am

 Wednesday September 26, 2018 at 2:46pm

-In this regular item we catch up with one of our members...Joe Sheppard, Managing Directorof POD Staffing in Paddington tells us what they’ve been up to overthe past few months, their thoughts on freelance staff motivation and what he’dsay to a senior new business target if he/she had 30 seconds with them in alift.IPM: Hi Joe, thanks for talking to us.
+In this regular item we catch up with one of our members...Joe Sheppard, Managing Directorof POD Staffing in Paddington tells us what they’ve been up to overthe past few months, their thoughts on freelance staff motivation and what he’dsay to a senior new business target if he had 30 seconds with them in alift.IPM: Hi Joe, thanks for talking to us.
 How are things goingat POD Staffing at the moment?JS: Very good thank you!
 We’ve had a busy period which has meant plenty ofchange in the business, including relocating POD HQ to Paddington.
 I won’t lie– I was nervous about how growing at pace & traipsing our team across thecapital would affect the makeup of the business.
-However, we’ve been fortunatein that our hires have rea...
+However, we’ve been fortunatein that our hires have really ...
 Read More..

 Thursday September 13, 2018 at 4:35pm